Frequently Asked Questions

 -

-Yes, we now offer groups of 10 or more a special 10% discount.
-Before you buy tickets, contact us at info@youhavenoidea.org to receive your unique group discount code.
+Yes, we now offer a discount for groups of 10 or more If you place an order over $350, a 10% discount will be automatically applied in the shopping cart.
+If you have any issues with the discount, please contact info@youhavenoidea.org.
 Important: we cannot provide group discounts after tickets have already been purchased.

 -